ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 Through 2017 and the first part of 2018, the language was redesigned based upon feedback from the community.
 In Q2 2018, Ballerina was moved to [http://ballerina.io](http://ballerina.io) and [http://github.com/ballerina-platform/](http://github.com/ballerina-platform).

 The current revision of Ballerina is pre-1.0.
-However, stability is happening quickly, and 1.0 language-lock was established with the .970 version in April 2018.
+However, stability is happening quickly, and the .970.0 version is a candidate for 1.0 language-lock.
+We anticipate that the language changes leading up to the 1.0 release will be increasingly minor moving forward.

 The Ballerina project is currently working towards Ballerina 1, which includes a language specification, a virtual machine, standard libraries, build management, centralized package management at [central.ballerina.io](central.ballerina.io), unit test framework, and observability extension.

 Ballerina is currently community supported on Stack Overflow, and WSO2 is working towards offering commercial support in 2018.

-There may be a Ballerina 2 one day, but not for many years, as we will work to use Ballerina to develop programs, products, and tools rather than actively change the language and libraries.
+There may be a Ballerina 2 specification in many years, thought we will instead focus on iterative improvement around the language with long term 1.0 language backwards compatibility.
+Our focus will be on using Ballerina to develop programs, products, and tools rather than actively change the language and libraries.
 The purpose of Ballerina 1 is to provide long-term stability.
 Backwards-incompatible changes will not be made to any Ballerina 1 point release.
 Of course, development will continue on Ballerina itself, but the focus will be on performance, reliability, portability and the addition of new functionality, such as streams and stateful orchestrations.

 ### What is the origin of the logo?